How to become a franchisee: Steps, questions and tips

 What are the main teething problems?

 Ask them what franchisees struggle with in the early days.
-A good franchisor will be happy to share this information.
-They’ll want you to avoid common traps and pitfalls.
-If they can’t give you specific direction, it’s a sign they’re not concerned about their franchisees.
+A good franchisor will share this information to help you succeed.
+If they can’t provide specific direction, ask for more details to ensure you have the support you need.

 What are the key performance indicators (KPIs)?